Global Convergence of Oja's Component Flow for General Square Matrices and Its Applications

-Due to the block-triangular structure, the stability of the overall system is guaranteed by the stability of the diagonal blocks, which are both Hurwitz by Proposition \ref{prop:low_dimensional_FB_design}.
+Because of the block-triangular structure, the stability of the overall system is guaranteed by the stability of the diagonal blocks, which are both Hurwitz by Proposition \ref{prop:low_dimensional_FB_design}.

-While the implementation of this observer is still $n$-dimensional, the computationally intensive part of the design process—finding the gains $L_r$ and $F_r$ via pole placement or solving Riccati equations—is performed on the small $r \times r$ systems.
-The low-rank approximated Kalman-Bucy filter \cite{TsuzukiOhki2024} is an example of this result.
-This makes the design of stabilizing controllers for very large-scale systems with few unstable modes computationally feasible.
+Although the implementation of this observer is still $n$-dimensional, the computationally intensive part of the design process—--finding the gains $L_r$ and $F_r$ by pole placement or solving Riccati equations—--is performed on the small $r \times r$ systems.
+The low-rank approximated Kalman--Bucy filter \cite{TsuzukiOhki2024} is an example of this result.
+This result renders the design of stabilizing controllers for very large-scale systems with few unstable modes computationally feasible.

-\subsection{Singularly perturbed linear systems}
+\subsection{Singularly Perturbed Linear Systems}

 Consider a stable LTI system whose dynamics exhibit a two-time-scale property.
-This is characterized by a Hurwitz matrix $A$ whose eigenvalues are separated into a group of $r$ {\em slow} eigenvalues and $n-r$ {\em fast} eigenvalues, such that there is a significant gap between them: $|\mathrm{Re}(\lambda_r(A))| \ll |\mathrm{Re}(\lambda_{r+1}(A))|$.
+This system is characterized by a Hurwitz matrix $A$ whose eigenvalues are separated into a group of $r$ {\em slow} and $n-r$ {\em fast} eigenvalues, such that there is a significant gap between them: $|\mathrm{Re}(\lambda_r(A))| \ll |\mathrm{Re}(\lambda_{r+1}(A))|$.
 The Oja flow provides a natural method for separating these modes.
-The subspace spanned by $\bar{U} \in \mathcal{U}_r(A)$ corresponds to the slow dynamics, while the orthogonal complement, spanned by $\bar{U}_\perp$, corresponds to the fast dynamics.
+The subspace spanned by $\bar{U} \in \mathcal{U}_r(A)$ corresponds to the slow dynamics, whereas the orthogonal complement, spanned by $\bar{U}_\perp$, corresponds to the fast dynamics.

 This separation is the foundation of the singular perturbation method, which decouples a system to derive a simplified model of the slow dynamics \cite{Kokotovic_optimal_control}.
-Applying this to system \eqref{eq:system}, we define the slow states as $x_s(t) := \bar{U}^\top x(t)$ and the fast states as $x_f(t) := \bar{U}_\perp^\top x(t)$.
-Using the block-triangular decomposition from \eqref{eq:blk_upper_triangle}, the state equations become:
+Applying this idea to system \eqref{eq:system}, we define the slow states as $x_s(t) := \bar{U}^\top x(t)$ and the fast states as $x_f(t) := \bar{U}_\perp^\top x(t)$.
+With the block-triangular decomposition from \eqref{eq:blk_upper_triangle}, the state equations become

 The core assumption of singular perturbation is that the fast dynamics reach a quasi-steady state much more rapidly than the slow dynamics evolve, provided the input $u(t)$ also varies slowly.
 By setting $\frac{d}{dt}x_f(t) \approx 0$, we can solve for the quasi-steady-state value of the fast mode: $x_f(t) \approx -A_{\bar{U}_\perp}^{-1} B_{\bar{U}_\perp} u(t)$.
 Substituting this back into the equation for the slow dynamics yields the reduced-order model: